neogeek/websocket-game-lobby/README.md

 ### DataStore

-Event types for use with the DataStore as as follows:
+Event types for use with the DataStore are as follows:

 | Name              | Description                              |
 | ----------------- | ---------------------------------------- |